-- Snip the stem of the flower using a pair of pruning shears to create a fresh cut to accelerate the drying process.
+- Snip the flower’s stem using a pair of pruning shears to create a fresh cut to accelerate the drying process.

 - Fill the container with silica gel beads until the flower is covered halfway.

-- Position the flower one last time in the position that required.
+- Position the flower one last time in the position that is required.
 Arrange the petals accordingly.

 - Apply more silica gel beads around the flower until the container is full and the flower encased in the beads.